csound/csound/readme-csound5-complete.txt

 CsoundVST is a VST plugin version of Csound.
 Please see "A Csound Tutorial" herein for instructions on use.
-CsoundVST does not support custom VST GUIs, but allows the Csound orchestra to be edited in the VST host.
+CsoundVST does not support custom VST GUIs, but allows the Csound orchestra to be edited and saved in the VST host.

-Cabbage is a tool for making Csound VST plugins, either effects or synthesizers, out of Csound unified files (.csd files) that have a special <Cabbage> tag.
-Please see http://code.google.com/p/cabbage for more information and instructions on use.
-Cabbage supports custom VST GUIs, but does not allow the Csound orchestra to be edited in the VST host.

 The tutorial/tutorial.pdf file is an illustrated tutorial of how to find, install, configure, and use Csound.
 To get started with